Investing in Crypto – There are a lot of ways to create Wealth with Crypto. You can HODL crypto, you can trade it, but do you know about ICO’s?

 - False Promises of Very High Returns

-I will go into detail of each one of these key factors.
+I will go into detail about each one of these key factors.

 The White Paper – There should be a White Paper that contains information all about the ICO.
-These can be very long, very technical and misleading so you should read all of it and see if it makes sense to you.
-The white paper should include the names and contacts of the people behind the project and information on what they are planning to do with your investment.
+These can be very long, very technical and misleading, so you should read all of it and see if it makes sense to you.
+The white paper should include the names and contacts of the people behind the project and what they are planning to do with your investment.
 They are usually very long and should be very comprehensive.
-If there is no white paper or it is very vague be very weary and keep in mind they can say whatever they want in these articles.
+If there is no white paper or it is very vague, be very wary and keep in mind they can say whatever they want in these articles.

-The Website – There should also be a good quality website that has all the info available to you as well.
-You should be able to find the white paper on there and info about the developers and contact details, if they are hiding any of this info be very cautious.
+The Website – There should also be a good quality website with all the info available to you.
+You should find the white paper on there and info about the developers and contact details.
+If they are hiding any of this info, be very cautious.

 More Key Factors…

 Names of the Developers – The projects developers should be transparent if you can not find their details anywhere run from that ICO as fast as you can because that screams a scam.
-If you can find who they are I would also do some research on them, use Google, Linkedin etc… Once again if you can not find anything be weary.
+If you can find who they are, I would also do some research on them, use Google, Linkedin etc… Once again, if you can not find anything, be wary.

-The screenshot above is from an investment of around $20 which I personally made, I knew it was a scam but wanted to get some real live data before I wrote this article.
-It was quite simple to find I done a quick google search and found it, then I linked my MetaMask wallet and deposited a small amount of ETH.
-It was locked for a 14-day period and at the end, you could supposedly reap your rewards.
-I could not find a lot of the necessary info on this one so I knew it was definitely a scam.
+The screenshot above is from an investment of around $20 which I personally made.
+I knew it was a scam but wanted to get real live data before I wrote this article.
+It was quite simple to find.
+I did a quick google search and found it, then I linked my MetaMask wallet and deposited a small amount of ETH.
+It was locked for a 14-day period, and at the end, you could supposedly reap your rewards.
+I could not find a lot of the necessary info on this one, so I knew it was definitely a scam.

-I watched it live and the money was there right up until 3 minutes before it unlocked and then it dumped, All the money disappeared.
-I tried to take my money out but the site would not let me, scammed as I knew I would be.
-So from my $20 dollar investment I was going to make $11000 in a week, yes it was a scam, unfortunately, people still fall for these.
+I watched it live, and the money was there right up until 3 minutes before it unlocked, and then it dumped the classic Rug Pull.
+All the money disappeared.
+I tried to take my money out, but the site would not let me, scammed as I knew I would be.
+So from my 20 dollar investment, I was going to make $11000 in a week.
+Yes, it was a scam; unfortunately, people still fall for these.